 The Environment variable in Windows operating system stores that is used by programs.

-Cool Tip: How to count lines in the file using the PowerShell!
+Cool Tip: How to count lines in the file using PowerShell!

 Use Switch to Read File Line by Line